mikkelrom/mikkelrom.com/src/posts/does-a-media-query-affect-specificity.md

   - specificity
   - protip
 ---

-A while back I had a nice and healthy discussion with my colleague, about whether having a rule of CSS, wrapped in a media-query would affect specificity or not.
+{% first-letter "A while back I had a nice and healthy discussion with my colleague, about whether having a rule of CSS, wrapped in a media-query would affect specificity or not.
 I was pretty sure that a media-query didn't affect the specificity, but when we talked about it back and forth, I started doubting myself a tiny bit.
-So I decided to make a simple test, and I want to share the findings here, hoping someone can use it.
+So I decided to make a simple test, and I want to share the findings here, hoping someone can use it." %}

 So let's have a look at a super simple example, that also gives away the answer quite clearly: